KhalilMrini/Question-Answering-Forum-Chatbot/README.md

 ## How to use

 The jupyter notebook file details the process to build the chatbot.
 The `README` file in the Chatbot folder details how to launch the Django-based interface to chat with the Chatbot. **However**, pickle files are needed for it to run, that are too large to put on GitHub.
 Please contact the author to get them.
+You will also need the word2vec model `GoogleNews-vectors-negative300.bin`.